Catholic Church in Nepal: Diplomatic relations

 At the ambassadorial level, Nepal has exchanged diplomatic representations with the Vatican.
 The Holy See traditionally vests the office of Apostolic nuncio to Nepal in the Apostolic nunciature to India.

 Persecution

-Maoist rebels have targeted Catholic institutions in recent years, such as their torching of two Catholic schools in 2002 in the Gurkha region.
+At the start of the 21st century, Maoist rebels targeted Catholic institutions, such as their torching of two Catholic schools in 2002 in the Gurkha region.
 A mission in Eastern Nepal was subject to attack by Maoist insurgents in 2003, destroying a residence, clinic, chapel, kindergarten and kitchens.
 In July 2007, Father John Prakash, rector of the Salesian School, was murdered by people thought to be connected to the Nepal Defence Army During Maoist attempts to call a national school strike, they attacked a small Catholic school in mid-western Nepal with a bomb.
-In May 2009 a group called the Nepal Defence Army bombed Assumption Church in Kathmandu during a prayer service, killing three people.
+In May 2009, the Nepal Defence Army bombed Assumption Church in Kathmandu during a prayer service, killing three people.
 The church was also blackmailed for money in August 2012 by someone claiming to be a member of the group.

+In 2023, Freedom House rated the country 2 out of 4 for religious freedom.